peverett/c0d1l1ty-exercises/BinaryGap/README.md

    2. If the bottom bit is 1, then if the gap count is the longest count yet store it.
 Reset the gap count to 0.
 4. Return the longest gap.

+## Score
+My solution scored 100% for correctness.
+This exercise is not measured for efficiency